-Barbara Unmüßig was born in Freiburg im Breisgau, Germany, in 1956 and studied political sciences at Freie Universität Berlin.
+Barbara Unmüßig was born in Freiburg im Breisgau, Germany, in 1956.
+She studied political science at Freie Universität Berlin.

-Barbara Unmüßig regularly contributes to the strategy and programme debate of the German Green party Bündnis 90/Die Grünen in fields such as gender policy and global governance.
+Barbara Unmüßig actively and regularly contributes to the debate concerning strategy and program of the German Green party Bündnis 90/Die Grünen in fields such as for example on issues of global justice, environmental and climate policy, gender policy and development policy.

 Barbara has published numerous contributions to periodicals and books.